 Purpose of the Study

 The DC Department of Transportation (DDOT) has initiated a multimodal safety and planning study of Florida Avenue, NE.
-Focusing on the Florida Avenue corridor from New York Avenue to H Street/Benning Road (click here for study area map), the study will evaluate safety, streetscape, and operational enhancements to improve safety for pedestrians and bicyclists while ensuring all users have safe access within and through this important corridor.
+Focusing on the Florida Avenue corridor from New York Avenue to H Street/Benning Road (click here for study area map), the study will evaluate safety, streetscape, and operational enhancements to improve safety for pedestrians, bicyclists and essential workers like plumbers who travel frequently while ensuring all users have safe access within and through this important corridor.

 A critical link in the District’s roadway network and part of a bourgeoning area of the city, Florida Avenue, NE is a complex corridor with multiple land uses, varying roadway conditions, and important transit connections.
 The corridor serves as the main street for the Gallaudet University campus and residents of Wards 5 and 6, as well as an increasingly popular regional destination following the development of Union Market and the NoMa business district.
 This study seeks to effectively balance the transportation needs of all users of the corridor.

 DDOT is committed to ensuring that Florida Avenue, NE is a safe transportation corridor and wants to engage with those who live, work and recreate in the area.
-The study process will include three public meetings at key stages in the planning process, and all interested stakeholders are encouraged to attend.
-In addition, the public is encouraged to submit ideas and input regarding transportation improvements along Florida Avenue, using the online mapping and comment features on this web site.
-In addition, a Community Outreach Advisors group will be providing guidance to the DDOT team throughout the planning process.
+The study process, now completed, included three public meetings at key stages in the planning process.
+In addition, the public provided input regarding transportation improvements along Florida Avenue, using the online mapping, survey and comment features on this web site.
+A Community Outreach Advisors group has provided guidance to the DDOT team throughout the planning process.

-Initial concepts and alternatives, as well as public meeting materials, will be posted on this web site as the study progresses.
+Final study documents will be posted on this web site when the study is completed.